Lilies, Loops & Lies

 I, like most humans, have my days of self-doubt and worry, lamenting about the past or catastrophizing the future, tying myself into all sorts of knots and getting into quite an unrelenting tizzy.
 However, because I practice what I preach and read what I have written, I have developed a certain level of self-awareness, self-regulation, trust and acceptance, so I don’t experience those kinds of days often.
 But when they do occur, boy are they doozies!

-I have finally noticed though that when this happens, it's pretty much always the same things that come up and cascade into a ridiculous (but not in the moment!) shame spiral, thinking I am worthless, haven't accomplished anything, that I am literally alone on this Earth, etc., etc. I realized when this happens it's like a switch is turned on that puts me into a very particular loop that keeps going 'round and around.
-And because it's a loop with well-worn grooves, it's hard to get out of and you feel like it's reality.
-But it's NOT.
-(BTW, there is neuroscience about this, but not my job to explain here....)
+I have finally noticed, though, that when this happens, it’s pretty much always the same things that come up and cascade into a ridiculous (but not in the moment!) shame spiral, thinking I am worthless, I haven’t accomplished anything, I am all alone on this planet, etc., etc. I realized that when this happens, it’s like a switch is turned on that puts me into a very particular loop that keeps going round and round.
+And because it’s a loop with well-worn grooves, it’s hard to get out of and you feel like it’s reality.
+But it’s NOT.
+(BTW, this is basically a simplified version of established neuroscience …)

-When such states arise, my go-to tools to release and get myself out of that condition like crying, movement, or sounding don't always cut it.
-When you're specifically dealing with a deeply ingrained loop, what I discovered is that you can't be gentle - you need to forcefully INTERRUPT THE LOOP.
-Just saying something like "NO, I'm interrupting the loop!" seems to work.
+When such states arise, my go-to tools to release and get myself out of those conditions — like crying, movement, or sounding — don’t always cut it.
+When you’re dealing specifically with a deeply ingrained loop, what I discovered is that you can’t be gentle — you need to forcefully INTERRUPT THE LOOP.
+Just saying something like “NO, I’m interrupting the loop!” seems to work.
 You need to short-circuit that sh*you-know-what.

 You have to be tough.
-Don’t be fooled by your mind with all the stories it’s making up, the judgements it has about you and others, the past it’s holding onto, the present it’s trying to control and the future it thinks it can plan.
-When coming purely from our ego or wounded child, they are all LIES!
+Don’t be fooled by your mind with all the stories it’s making up, the judgments it has about you and others, the past it’s holding on to, the present it’s trying to control, and the future it thinks it can plan.
+They are all LIES!

-No matter what the scenario you are dealing with, be sure to stick with your breath, be here now, tune into Nature.
-A tree doesn’t complain, a bird doesn’t compare, a flower knows it will bloom and one day whither and die but thinks no less of itself at any point in the journey.
+No matter what the scenario you are dealing with, be sure to remember your breathing, be present, tune in to Nature.
+A tree doesn’t complain, a bird doesn’t compare, a flower knows it will bloom and one day wither and die but thinks no less of itself at any point in the journey.
 None of them worry.